 Acute lymphoblastic leukaemia (ALL) is a type of blood cancer.
 It starts from young white blood cells called lymphocytes in the bone marrow.
 The bone marrow is the soft inner part of the bones, where new blood cells are made.

 ALL usually develops quickly over days or weeks.
 It is the most common type of leukaemia to affect children but can also affect adults.

 How common is ALL?

 ALL is most often diagnosed in children, teenagers and young adults.
-The age group with the highest incidence is young children aged 0 - 4 years.
+It is most common in young children aged 0 - 4 years.

 What happens in ALL

 The word acute means that the leukaemia can develop quickly.
 This is because the lymphocytes are growing and dividing much quicker than usual.
 These abnormal cells build up in the blood.

 The leukaemia cells can spread into other parts of the body, including the:

 - lymph nodes

 - central nervous system (brain and spinal cord)

 The leukaemia cells can build up in the lymph nodes, bone marrow and spleen and make them bigger.

 If it wasn't treated acute leukaemia would cause death within a few weeks or months.
 But treatments work well for most people with ALL.

 Blood cells and ALL